 An occipital nerve block is considered a minimally invasive, generally safe procedure, which is typically performed in a pain clinic or a doctor’s office.
 You will be seated, or will be lying down for the procedure, which is usually done with local anesthetic.
 The area of the skin above the targeted occipital nerve will be numbed, then a very thin needle will be introduced until it reaches the nerve area.
 Corticosteroid drugs are then injected, reducing inflammation and interrupting pain transmissions.

 If your occipital nerve block is a success, numbness may be felt around the injection site.
 How long it will take for your pain to completely subside varies greatly, depending on the patient.
 For some, the pain relief is immediate, while it may take several days for the pain to disappear for others.
 If pain relief is garnered from the procedure, another block may be scheduled within a few weeks to prolong the pain relief.

 While there are rarely any serious complications associated with this procedure, you may potentially experience a hematoma, slight bleeding where the needle was inserted, an adverse reaction to steroids, or an adverse reaction to the local anesthetic (nausea, sensory abnormalities, chest discomfort or acute headache).
 Very rarely, facial palsy can result from an occipital nerve block, however this usually resolves within a few hours.

 Are you unable to control your headache pain?

 Contact Our Seattle Interventional Pain Management Specialists

 We understand that severe and chronic headache pain can be excrutiating.
 At Seattle Pain, our primary goal is to relieve your pain and improve your quality of life.
 We believe in treating the whole patient – and not just the injury.
 You do not have to live in pain.
-Call us today at 253-944-1289 or complete a contact form today.
+Call us today.